apache/openwhisk-wskdeploy/README.md

 will deploy the `triggerrule` test case.

 # How to build on local host
-`wskdeploy` can be built with Go tool.
+`openwhisk-wskdeploy` can be built with Go tool.

 Make sure `$GOPATH` is defined.
 If not, setup your [Go development environment](https://golang.org/doc/code.html).